-Neon fonts and styles are making a comeback in 2017
+Neon fonts and styles are making a huge comeback in 2018

-Neon signs and their unique stylistic features have been for decades: what we've come to know and love as neon style in 2017 was born of the necessity to carefully bend glass tubes into letters in a way that allowed their internal neon gas to be electrified and illuminated.
+Neon signs and their unique stylistic features have been around for decades.
+What we've come to know and love as the neon style was born of the necessity to carefully bend glass tubes into letters in a way that allowed their internal neon gas to be electrified and illuminated.
 Nowadays, this same retro-inspired style is making for beautiful and authentic digital graphics that can inspire a hipster/80s vibe unlike any other.

 Designed by Typodermic Fonts, Mexcellent is a very interesting neon-esque font that is very suitable for display purposes.
 Check it out and download more here: http://typodermicfonts.com/mex...

 Neon Lights is a very interesting font designed by Allen R. Walden.
 Free for both personal and commercial use, this font has a beautifully subtle 3D effect built in in the shape of smaller strokes inside each glyph.
 Check it out and download for yourself here: http://www.fontspace.com/allen-r-wald...

 If you've already got your vectors, shapes, or outlines and you're just looking to add an effect to something the following effects and tutorials are going to be a huge help.
 With different styles, techniques, and authors, one of these is bound to have something useful in your quest for the perfect fit.

 This ready-to-use download contains 24 different layer styles for Photoshop that will make neon sign styling as simple as could be.
 Once installed, you just need to select the layer you want to apply the effect and click on the desired neon style.
 With tons of colors and styles you'll be sure to find something for any project.
 You can find more preview images and download these styles here: Photoshop Neon Layer Styles →